Why Your Taste Buds Want You to Go to Singapore

 A Booming Cocktail Scene

-As the newly inaugurated Cocktail Festival would suggest, the birthplace of the Singapore Sling is still going strong in the drinks department.
+As the relatively new Cocktail Festival would suggest, the birthplace of the Singapore Sling is still going strong in the drinks department.

 I particularly appreciated the local affinity for gin, and loved the yuzu- and chai-infused varieties at Native, an atmospheric, two-story bar in Chinatown.
 I also marveled at the world's largest collection of gin at the iconic Parkview Square's art deco Atlas Bar.

-Trickier to find, are the speakeasies of Chinatown.
-Keep an eye out for the square and arrow on a white wall just off Ann Siang Road and Club Street, and you should be able to make your way to popular Operation Dagger for its' signature salty cocktail, The Egg.
+Trickier to find, are the speakeasies of Chinatown centered around Ann Siang Road and Club Street.
 On weekends, this same street becomes pedestrian-only, further fueling the young bar scene.

 How to Visit:

-Singapore Airlines offers nonstop flights from San Francisco on the new Airbus A350s, which boast the widest business class seats in existence and a remarkably noise-buffering cabin.
-There are easy one-stop flights from Los Angeles, New York and Houston, too.
+Singapore Airlines offers nonstop flights from San Francisco, Los Angeles and New York on the new Airbus A350s, which boast the widest business class seats in existence and a remarkably noise-buffering cabin.
+There are easy one-stop flights from many other US airports as well.

-True to their Skytrax designation as one of the world's best cabin staffs for 2017, the flight attendants left me wanting for nothing from the chef-curated wine list, the excellent menu offerings, or anything else.
+True to their Skytrax designation as one of the world's best cabin staffs, the flight attendants left me wanting for nothing from the chef-curated wine list, the excellent menu offerings, or anything else.
 Not that I had much time for interaction, what with the 1,000+ choices for on-demand entertainment at every seat.